 Toronto is a paddle-friendly city.
 With 46 kilometres of shoreline, Toronto’s waterfront is a destination for a variety of activities including canoeing, kayaking and stand-up paddle boarding.
+Jump to the map of locations for rentals, launch areas and storage.

 Types of Paddle Crafts

 There are many different types of paddle craft.
-The ones you’ll come across most often are canoe, kayak and stand-up paddleboards (SUPs).

-• Open Canoe – The standard North American canoe in which one or two paddlers sit on a bench and use a single blade paddle to propel through the water
+• Open Canoe: The standard North American canoe in which one or two paddlers sit on a bench and use a single blade paddle to propel through the water

-• Kayak – A decked craft in which one or two paddlers sit on top or in and use a double blade paddle to propel through the water
+• Kayak: A decked craft in which one or two paddlers sit on top or in and use a double blade paddle to propel through the water

-• Stand-up Paddleboard (SUP) – An inflatable or rigid board where a paddler stands up and uses a single blade paddle to propel through the water
+• Stand-up Paddleboard (SUP): An inflatable or rigid board where a paddler stands up and uses a single blade paddle to propel through the water

 Where to Paddle